Home

 Independent local radio stations with regional variations (including BBC local radio stations) are transmitted on separate DAB multiplexes.
 The frequency allocations are designed to minimise co-channel interference between regions. this means that reception of DAB stations from several different regional transmitters may be possible with a suitable high gain DAB aerial.

 To reduce transmission costs and increase the number of stations that can be broadcast in each DAB multiplex, transmission bit rates used across the UK are currently far too low to give high quality sound.
-DAB audio quality is particularly poor in London where a number of the London DAB stations including 'Magic 105.4' are transmitted at a ridiculous 112Kbp/s, when 192Kbp/s is required to match the sound quality of FM.

-Rumours are rife that the outdated MPEG2 compression system which the UK DAB system uses will at some point be replaced by AAC - a much improved digital compression system which allows CD quality sound at much lower bitrates than the present MPEG2 system.
-The big obstacle to this is the instant obsolescence of nearly all of the DAB equipment in current use, apart from some DAB radios by Pure which allow a firmware upgrade and are more future-proof.
+There are still rumours that the outdated MPEG2 compression system which the UK DAB system uses, will at some point be replaced by AAC - a much improved digital compression system which allows CD quality sound at much lower bitrates than the present MPEG2 system.
+This improved version of DAB, known as DAB+, is already in operation in a number of European countries.

-The recent Digital Britain Report cited the possible change in DAB encoding, but also made comments regarding the 2 million DAB radios in current use in the UK which would be rendered obselete by such a change and the need to maintain service to these users.
+The Digital Britain Report cited the possible change in DAB encoding, but also made comments regarding the 2 million DAB radios in current use in the UK which would be rendered obselete by such a change and the need to maintain service to these users.

 An up to date list of UK DAB transmitters will help you assess DAB coverage in your particular region.
 A UK map showing DAB multiplex channel allocations may also help if you are interested in assessing reception of more distant DAB stations and DX'ing.